buddhika85/Calculator/README.md

 used Event-Driven Architecture (non-MVVM).

-Please view Example Image.png to see an image of UI.
+Please view Example Image.png in the main branch to see an image of UI.